Skip to content

 Scoped Values are final in Java 25 (JEP 506) and represent the best practice for context sharing in modern Java.

-Part VII: Structured Concurrency - Better Async Error Handling (Preview)
+Part VI: Structured Concurrency - Better Async Error Handling (Preview)

 Structured Concurrency (JEP 505) is in its 5th preview in Java 25.
 While not yet finalized, it provides superior error handling for concurrent code.